owainkenwayucl/utils/README.md

  * `ytsrt.py` - a short program for converting YouTube XML subtitles into SRT format.

+ * `jytsrt.py` - a short program for converting YouTube JSON subtitles into SRT format.

+ * `jytvtt.py` - a short program for converting YouTube JSON subtities into VTT format.

  * `intsum`, `fpsum`, `fpmean` - tiny F77 programs which sum/mean all the numbers from `stdin` and put the output on `stdout`.  `intsum` does integer math, `fpsum`/`fpmean` double precision floating point.

  * `dir` - a shell wrapper to be more like the behaviour of DOS `dir` (WRT pagination, order) than GNU `dir`.